 SATURDAY BIRDING

-I visited a private site in Cheshire this morning with Owen Parsons, where we got cracking views of marsh tit; four individual birds were found as we walked around the area, with one male bird in full song.
+I visited a private site in Cheshire this morning with Owen Parsons, where we got cracking views of Marsh tit; four individual birds were found as we walked around the area, with one male bird in full song.

 Marsh tits are scarce residents in Cheshire and Wirral, and they are now on the Red List of species of conservation concern, following a sustained fall in their national population.